huggingface/candle/candle-examples/examples/t5/README.md

 # candle-t5

-Candle implementaions of the T5 family of translation models.
+Candle implementations of the T5 family of translation models.

 ## Encoder-decoder example: